 Humble Pie, a neighborhood restaurant offering chef-driven American dishes, is set to open next month at Atlanta’s Westside mixed-use property The Interlock (1115 Howell Mill Rd, Suite P100).
-From the team behind Atlanta’s acclaimed Lazy Betty and Juniper Cafe (just named a 2022 Best New Restaurant by bon appétit!), including Chefs Ron Hsu and Aaron Phillips, the restaurant will be open for lunch and dinner Wednesday through Sunday.
+From the team behind Atlanta’s restaurants Lazy Betty and Juniper Cafe was acclaimed (just named a 2022 Best New Restaurant by bon appétit!), including Chefs Ron Hsu and Aaron Phillips, the restaurant will be open for lunch and dinner Wednesday through Sunday.
 Weekday happy hour and a late night menu will both launch at a later time.

 The kitchen will be led by Executive Chef Evelyn Ling, Hsu’s cousin.
 Most recently, she worked in the kitchen at sister restaurant Juniper Cafe and previously at Chef Anne Quatrano’s restaurants Pancake Social and Bacchanalia as executive chef and sous chef, respectively.
 She will serve vegetable-forward menus using locally sourced, seasonal ingredients from farms and producers like Diamond City Farms, Rock House Creamery, Spotted Trotter, DaySpring Farms and Fripper’s.